4th Grade Artwork

 Fourth grade students will be learning about a variety of concepts this year including: Parallel, Realistic, Abstract, Positive, Negative Style and Culture.
 To demonstrate these terms students will be using paint, chalk pastel, printing, and clay to create outstanding artworks .
 Fourth grade artists will also be learning about specfic artists and creating art in that particular style.

-Project Rubric (How it will be graded)
+Rubric (How it was graded)

 At Home Discussion